pooya-rostami/pooya-rostami-mazrae/blog/2_priliminary_study_of_gha_workflows.md

 These findings provide valuable insights for developers and researchers interested in CI/CD practices and workflow automation.
 The study lays groundwork for future research into workflow quality, complexity, and maintenance practices.

-To check the paper click on following [link](https://ceur-ws.org/Vol-3483/paper8.pdf).
+To check the paper click on following [link](https://ceur-ws.org/Vol-3483/paper8.pdf) or download directly from following [link](../static/papers/Sattose_2023_A%20Preliminary%20Study%20of%20GitHub%20Actions%20Workflow%20Changes.pdf).

 Citation:
 ```